AngelMunoz/FlaskBlueprintsDemo/README.md

+#### NOTE:
+I made this when I was starting web development overall if there are old patterns and stuff you see it's a bad practice please raise an issue or make a pr :) I'd gladly accept it thanks

 # Hello everyone!
 This is a flask application using blueprints.
 Blueprints are really good when one of the concerns is scalable apps.